Tuumix/Tuumix/README.md

 # Wellington Hiroshi Takano

  Sup, guys!
 My name is Wellington but you can call me tumi like everybody does.
-I'm graduated in [Bachelor of Computer Science](https://www.unoeste.br/graduacao/ciencia-computacao) and currently living in São Paulo.
+I'm graduated in [Bachelor of Computer Science](https://www.unoeste.br/graduacao/ciencia-computacao) and currently living in São Paulo/:brazil:.

 ## Techs and tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)